JeyzerMC/godot-tutorial/README.md

 # godot-tutorial

-The art, music and font is from the tutorial resources.
+The art, music and font are from the tutorial resources.